-The MTR team will include a section in the MTR report for evidence-based conclusions, in light of the findings.
+The MTR team will include a section in the MTR report for evidence-based conclusions, in light of the findings and explain whether the project will be able to achieve planned development objective and outcomes by the end of implementation.

 Additionally, the MTR consultant/team is expected to make recommendations to the Project Team.
-Recommendations should be succinct suggestions for critical intervention that are specific, measurable, achievable, and relevant.
+Recommendations should be succinct suggestions for critical intervention that are specific, measurable, achievable, an relevant.
 A recommendation table should be put in the report's executive summary.
 See the Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for guidance on a recommendation table.